CodePushGo/website/src/content/blog/en/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 ## How does it work?

-Capgo keeps your app's JavaScript bundle in sync with the Capgo server, and every time the user opens the app, it checks with the Capgo server if a new update is available to the bundle.
+CodePushGo keeps your app's JavaScript bundle in sync with the CodePushGo server, and every time the user opens the app, it checks with the CodePushGo server if a new update is available to the bundle.
 And of course, it comes with tons of awesome configurations which can help you fine-tune your user's experience.

-I use Capgo in all my projects I build.
+I use CodePushGo in all my projects I build.
 That allows me to put less time in the App Store review process.

 You can read more about it [here](https://capgo.app/).